 Step 2: Collect Telegram User IDs at Checkout

-Alternatively, create a post-payment landing page that asks the customer to start a conversation with your bot.
-This lets the bot capture their user ID directly without the username lookup step.
+getChatmethod to resolve username to user ID. - Build a post-payment landing page that instructs the customer to start a conversation with your bot.
+The bot captures their user ID automatically and stores it against their Stripe customer record.

 Step 3: Set Up the n8n Workflow